Multilingual portals

 Multilingualism

 Opens a dialog where the title can be edited in the portal languages.
-The multilingual title cannot be connected to global language constants in meta tags.
-Click "OK" to save changes and close the dialog again.
+The multilingual title cannot be linked to global language constants in meta tags.
+Click on "OK" to save changes and close the dialog again.

 Layout mapping